Series Wound DC Motor

-When we add external load to the shaft, the speed of the motor automatically reduces and the motor doesn’t have the ability to bring back the reduced speed to its original value.
-And with this reduction in speed (N) we will have a back EMF
+When we add external load to the shaft, the motor’s speed automatically reduces, and the motor doesn’t have the ability to bring back the reduced speed to its original value.
+And with this reduction in speed (N), we will have a back EMF

-This EMF decreases and will help to increase the net voltage which in turn increases the field current to be:
+This EMF decreases and will help to increase the net voltage, which in return increases the field current to be:

-And as the current increases, the magnetic core of the field tends to saturate so the magnetic flux linking the coils increases.
-However, the motor isn’t able to provide the necessary amount of force to bring back the speed to its previous value.
+And as the current increases, the field’s magnetic core tends to saturate, so the magnetic flux linking the coils increases.
+However, the motor cannot provide the necessary amount of force to bring back the speed to its previous value.

-- Not suitable for many applications because it requires being loaded before starting.
+- Not suitable for many applications because it requires loading before starting.